How to Choose the Right Photo for a Custom Photo Puzzle

 Will the puzzle look exactly like the photo on my phone screen?

 Closely, but not identically.
 Phone screens use backlit pixels with high color saturation; printed paper reflects ambient light and renders colors slightly differently.
-The proof shows you the print version of your photo before production so you can confirm before any cutting happens.
+Pick a source photo with reasonable contrast and natural color, and the printed result reads close to what you see on screen.

 What if my favorite photo has a low resolution?